 RCS rehearses on Tuesday evenings 7.45- 9.45 in Royston Parish Church and performs around four times a year in Royston and surrounding villages.
 New singers are welcome to join RCS by coming along to an open rehearsal.

 In 2015-16, our first season with Andrew O’Brien as Musical Director, concerts included Brahms’ ‘Ein Deutsches Requiem’, Stainer’s ‘Crucifixion’ and Purcell’s ‘Dido and Æneas’.

 In 2016-17 we performed 'Messiah', Rutter's 'Requiem', Finzi's 'Lo the Full Final Sacrifice' as well as a lighter summer concert which included 'Northumbrian Folksong Suite' by our founding conductor Richard Prince.

 2017-18 saw us perform Bach's 'Christmas Oratorio' as well as Faure's 'Requiem' and motets by Bruckner and Durufle.
 Our summer concert included Vaughan Williams' 'Serenade to Music' and Rutter's 'A Sprig of Thyme' as well as spirituals arranged by Ken Burton.

 In 2018-19 we are excited to be including Britten's 'War Requiem' and Bach's 'St John Passion' in our programmes.

 The picture above shows the choir, our Musical Director Andrew O’Brien, and soloists from Heath Mount School following the highly successful Christmas 'O Holy Night' concert.

 Membership fees are modest.
 There is a small charge for refreshments and a popular optional, 100 Club.
-Members often meet for a drink after choir and get together for a meal a couple of times a year.
+Members often meet for a drink after choir and get together for a meal or other social event a couple of times a year.